grlucy/URHomework1-Portfolio/README.md

 # URHomework1-Portfolio

 ## Description
 This is the site I made for the University of Richmond Bootcamp Homework #1: Portfolio assignment.
 I used HTML, Git, and CSS to develop this portfolio while following a set of specifications and a style guide.
+It is deployed using Github Pages.

 As a web developer, I need to deploy a portfolio site that will exhibit my experience and encourage employers and clients to hire me.
 This site also provides a space to introduce myself and enables employers and clients to get in touch with me.